Credit Card Market Share

 Global Credit Card Market Share by Purchase Transactions

-When we focus on market share by purchase transactions, Visa is way ahead of all other credit card brands.
-In 2017, the Visa market share was 50%.
-Meaning, this brand accounted for half of all credit card purchases worldwide.
+When we focus on market share by purchase transactions, Visa is ahead of all other credit card brands.
+In 2021, the Visa market share was 39%.
+Meaning, this brand accounted for almost two-fifths of all credit card purchases worldwide.

-The runner-up Mastercard has just over half of Visa’s market share by purchase transactions.
-In 2017, 25.6% of global credit card purchases were made using a Mastercard.
-UnionPay was the third most popular card brand worldwide.
-This brand stood behind 19.8% of all credit card transactions.
+The runner-up UnionPay has a slightly lower share by purchase transactions than Visa’s market.
+In 2021, 34% of global credit card purchases were made using UnionPay.
+MasterCard was the third most popular card brand worldwide.
+This brand stood behind 24% of all credit card transactions.

 Global Network Cards Purchase Transaction Value